tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 the list `length` function).

 You can't directly use a type scheme, a `Forall`, in a type expression.
-Instead, you have to *instantiate* ("call", "apply") the `Forall`.
-This replaces the bound variables with new variables in the right hand side---in the type.
+Instead, you have to *instantiate* (similar to "call" or "apply") the `Forall`.
+This replaces the bound variables ("parameters") with new variables in the right hand side---in the type.
 For example, instantiating `forall 'a. 'a -> 'a` might give you `'t123 -> 't123`.

 ```python
 def instantiate(scheme: Forall) -> MonoType: ...